JonArbell/my-portfolio-overview/README.md

   - Built with Angular for a dynamic, single-page application experience.
   - Tailwind CSS ensures a modern, responsive, and visually appealing design.
-  - Deployed on Netlify for fast and reliable hosting.

 #### ⚙️ Backend (Spring Boot)
   - Handles contact form submissions securely.